How is ICSEW Funded?

 Meetings are usually on the third Tuesday of July, September, November January, March, and May.
 There may be some meetings falling outside of the regular schedule because of holidays.
 See upcoming meetings for more information.

 Yes.
 The success of ICSEW depends on the work done by the subcommittees.
 Contact the ICSEW chair if you find you are not able to actively participate on a subcommittee.

 How often do the subcommittees meet?

 Meeting schedules vary by subcommittee.
 Some subcommittees may meet by email or conference call.
 Contact the subcommittee chair or co-chair for more information.

-ICSEW encourages alternates to attend all general membership meetings.
+ICSEW encourages alternates to attend all meetings.
 However, it is up to your agency to approve your attendance at meetings if you are an alternate.
 Some agencies may only allow alternates to attend when the representative is not able to.

 Can I join a subcommittee if I am an alternate?

 Yes.
 However, you will need to check with your agency or supervisor for approval to participate.